 Test out different night time self care routines.
 Try a warm bath, reading, or another relaxing practice.

 Create a space for sleep.
 Avoid bright lights and loud sounds.
 Keep the space at a comfortable temperature, and don’t watch TV or have a computer in your bedroom.
 Don’t idly lie in bed awake.
 If you can’t fall asleep, try something else, like reading or listening to music, until you feel tired.

 For more information about NEURO and Brain Initiative, sign up for the latest brain and body wellness news, delivered free to your inbox.
-Or, get started today by downloading Brain XQ and being taking control of your brain health.
+Or, get started today by downloading The NEURO PLAN App and being taking control of your brain health.

 Technology has helped many people improve their physical fitness.
 Wearables and fitness apps have us recording runs, tracking steps and counting calories.
 As tech paves the way for physical fitness, it is time to consider tech’s impact on brain health and cognitive expansion.
 How can tech help brain health?
 We are proud to introduce Brain Initiative powered by Team Sherzai.
 Brain Initiative is a…

 It’s hard to believe November is here again, 2019 has flown by.
 With November comes colorful leaves, and a time to be thankful.
 November is also National Alzheimer's Disease Awareness Month.
 In 1983, President Ronald Reagan made this designation to raise awareness regarding memory loss.
 Since then, Reagan was also diagnosed with the disease.
 However in the 1980’s, fewer than 2 million Americans…

 The Wall Street Journal recently published a thought-provoking article about dementia and the preventative measures you can take today to vastly reduce your chances of getting the disease later in life.
 The threat of dementia – and its most common form, Alzheimer’s disease – is real.
 In fact, one in three seniors die with Alzheimer’s or another form of dementia, and it is currently the sixth…